-- Linking smallholder and microenterprises to new and diverse markets for increased profitability; - Providing smallholder and microenterprises with a platform that facilitates their access to financial services; and - New business models that will set the stage for new ways of engaging with BOP customers that facilitates inclusive growth.
+- Linking smallholder and microenterprises to new and diverse markets for increased profitability; - Providing smallholder and microenterprises with a platform that facilitates their access to financial services; and - New and climate-smart business models that will set the stage for new ways of engaging with BOP customers that facilitates inclusive growth and environmental sustainability.

-4. ELIGIBILITY REQUIREMENTS
+3. ELIGIBILITY REQUIREMENTS